Review of Neutral Naturalness: Introduction

+While this is an elegant mechanism, the fact that we have not observed an exact partner particle to the top quark (or other SM particles) in nature suggests that the symmetry must be broken, splitting the masses apart with $m_T > m_t$, where $m_T$ is the mass of the top partner.
+However, the symmetry's influence remains even when broken, so that the quadratic sensitivity only extends to the difference between the Higgs mass parameter and top-partner mass scales.
+Explicitly, the general outcome is that \beq \Delta_{\Lambda_\text{UV}^2}\sim\frac{3\lambda_t^2}{8\pi^2}\frac{m_T^2}{\mu^2}~. \eeq This shows that sensitivity to very high energy physics can be much weaker.
+However, there still appears to be significant parameter tuning if the top-partner masses are significantly larger than the Higgs mass parameter.

-The Large Hadron Collider (LHC) has provided a wealth of data with which the ATLAS and CMS collaborations have sought for various types of top partners.
+Since the top quark carries color charge\textemdash charge under QCD\textemdash in typical cases the top partner $T$ should be color-charged as well (this is certainly true of the supersymmetric stops $\widetilde{t}$ in the example above.)
+The Large Hadron Collider (LHC) has provided a wealth of data with which the ATLAS and CMS collaborations have sought various types of top partners, as shown in Fig.~\ref{fig:LHCtopPart}.
 As a hadron machine, the LHC is well equipped to discover the new colored particles predicted by many symmetry-based solutions to the hierarchy problem.
-The LHC sensitivity to such partners varies from model to model, but in general colored top partners have been excluded at energies below a couple of TeV.
-While the gap between the top-partner bounds and the Higgs mass is small compared to its separation from the Planck scale, it is still large enough that these models must be tuned somewhat to produce the correct Higgs mass.
-This is sometimes referred to as the little hierarchy problem.
+The LHC sensitivity to such partners varies from model to model, but in general color-charged top partners have been excluded up to masses in the 1\textendash2 TeV range.
+While the gap between the top-partner bounds and the Higgs mass is small compared to its separation from the Planck scale, it is still large enough that these models must be tuned somewhat to produce the correct Higgs mass~\cite{Barbieri:2000gf}.
+This is one facet of the so-called little hierarchy problem.

 Beginning in 2005~\cite{Chacko:2005pe}, symmetries were found that explain these little hierarchies up to a few TeV \emph{without} colored top partners.
-Direct production of colorless top partners at a hadron collider is typically challenging, so the limits on such particles are weaker.
-Because the color-neutral top-partners masses can be lower, the tuning is reduced.
-In other words, the models are more natural.
-Consequently, experimental probes of Higgs naturalness require even higher-energy colliders~\cite{Curtin:2015bka}.
+The crucial observation, illustrated in Fig.~\ref{fig:Fsusyloops}, is that color often plays no direct role in the elimination of quadratic sensitivity to $\Lambda_\text{UV}$.
+Thus, there are ways that symmetries can reduce sensitivity to UV physics without top partners charged under SM color.
+Because the symmetry partners of the quarks, especially the top, are color neutral, this paradigm is referred to as {\it neutral naturalness}.\footnote{This term was coined in Ref.~\cite{Craig:2014aea}.} Direct production of colorless top partners at a hadron collider is typically challenging, so the limits on such particles are weaker.
+Or, said another way, the explanation of why symmetry partners of SM quarks have not yet been discovered may be that they are color neutral.